Gurjar: Afghanistan

-The Gujar people are a tribal group who have lived in Afghanistan for centuries.
-According to the Afghanistan news agency Pajwok Afghan News, there are currently an estimated 1.5 million Gujar people residing in the country.

-The Gujar people are predominantly found in the northeastern regions of Afghanistan, including Kapisa, Baghlan, Balkh, Kunduz, Takhar, Badakhshan, Nuristan, Laghman, Nangarhar, and Khost.
+The Gurjar people are a tribal group who have lived in Afghanistan for centuries.
+According to the Afghanistan news agency Pajwok Afghan News, there are currently an estimated 1.5 million Gurjar people residing in the country.
+The Gurjar people are predominantly found in the northeastern regions of Afghanistan, including Kapisa, Baghlan, Balkh, Kunduz, Takhar, Badakhshan, Nuristan, Laghman, Nangarhar, and Khost.
 They have a distinct culture and way of life.

-There are an estimated 3,000 families living in the Baghlan-e-Markazi district.
-The Gujar in Afghanistan are also found in small pockets of Afghanistan's northeastern region, particularly in and around the Nuristan province.

-The Afghanistan constitution recognises 14 ethnic groups officially with the Gujar ethnic group being one of them.
+The old Afghanistan constitution officially recognised 14 ethnic groups, including the Gurjar ethnic group being one of them.

-Many Gujar tribal people in Afghanistan are deprived of their rights and their living conditions are poor.
-The Gujar in Afghanistan have sometimes been internally displaced in the past by illegal militias, during 2018 around 200 Gujar families were displaced from their homes in Farkhar district in Takhar province.
+Many Gurjar tribal people in Afghanistan are deprived of their rights and their living conditions are poor.
+They have sometimes been internally displaced in the past by illegal militias; for example, during 2018 around 200 Gurjar families were displaced from their homes in Farkhar district in Takhar province.